The Teaching Hub Virtual Assistant is available now.

 When a question is asked, the ‘most relevant’ embeddings are selected and used to form the response.

-It is re-trained weekly on the information available on the Teaching Hub.
+It is re-trained once a week on the information available on the Teaching Hub.
 As our guidance pages are updated on a rolling basis throughout the year, there can be a delay between systems and processes being updated and the assistant being ‘aware’ of this.

-Events information is not within scope for this trial period.
+Events information is not within scope at this time.
 We will look into adding this information at a later date.

 We may update the models and prompts used by the assistant over time, based on feedback and analysis of previous responses.
 This is expected behaviour during the trial period.